NEW AGE REMEDIES FOR LIFE-THREATENING CONDITIONS? USING PUBLIC HEALTHCARE FUNDS?

-For example, failure to effectively use public healthcare funds to treat compulsive use of tobacco – smoking – has extremely high costs and drives broader epidemics because public health and social harms of tobacco use eclipse those of opioids and illicit substances combined, and because tobacco use is directly worsening the opioid crisis by contributing to the causes of chronic pain conditions and to worsened perception of chronic pain.
+For example, a failure to effectively use public healthcare funds to treat compulsive use of tobacco – smoking – has extremely high costs and drives broader epidemics because public health and social harms of tobacco use eclipse those of opioids and illicit substances combined, and because tobacco use is directly worsening the opioid crisis by contributing to the causes of chronic pain conditions and to worsened perception of chronic pain.

 In rural Oregon hard-hit by the Opioid Crisis, Columbia Pacific’s approach as the business-model Managed Healthcare system managing state Medicaid funding for vulnerable Oregonians rejects evidence-based practice and clinical expertise, instead supports with public funds invalidated practices with no predicted benefit including New Age remedies for smoking.
 Columbia Pacific CCO continued to attempt to recruit smokers to the group sessions – termed “Practice of Health” (POH), without a curriculum and without evidence-based interventions – and to use public healthcare (Medicaid) funds to reimburse unqualified group leaders, after three clinical programs withdrew support based on concerns.

 The Columbia Pacific staff member promoting the POH group practices compared them favorably to the invalidated practices of a religious subculture (Alcoholics Anonymous) for substance use problems, those practices not constituting treatment or providing benefit for substance use problems.
 That staff member expressed personal positive orientation to practices of religious self-help groups, citing personal life experience with them.
 She misrepresented herself as having a background in research in a clinical meeting about the group sessions, and misrepresented evidence about effectiveness of the group activities.
 That’s not good.